scientific-python/specs/meta-spec-0000.md

 would be through team consensus.
 A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
+Different SPECs may even recommend differing approaches to the same problem.
+In this case, some projects may adopt one of the competing SPECS, while some projects adopt the other one.
+SPECs may also propose only certain projects prototype a SPEC before encouraging other projects to consider adopting the SPEC.

+That said, the purpose of the SPEC process is

+1. to help unify the ecosystem for users;
+2. to provide guidance to projects on technical issues or processes;
+3. to document standard APIs, development tools, and community practices; and
+4. to serve as a mechanism for ecosystem contributors to discuss shared problems and solutions.

-That said, SPECs only serve a meaningful purpose if they are adopted by several projects—and their authority largely stems from the extent to which they are.
+SPECs serve their purpose to the extent that they are discussed and adopted by several projects—and their authority stems from the extent to which they are.

-In practice, this means that SPECs will be tightly integrated with the Core Projects (see [MetaSPEC 2 — Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) for details), but have to remain flexible enough for projects to implement them according to their own constraints.

 ## Format